Documentation

 type Violation ¶ added in v0.8.0

 type Violation struct { // Proto contains the violation's proto.Message form.
 Proto *validate.Violation // FieldValue contains the value of the specific field that failed // validation.
 If there was no value, this will contain an invalid value.
 FieldValue protoreflect.Value // FieldDescriptor contains the field descriptor corresponding to the // field that failed validation.
-FieldDescriptor protoreflect.FieldDescriptor // RuleValue contains the value of the rule that specified the failed // constraint.
-Not all constraints have a value; only standard and // predefined constraints have rule values.
-In violations caused by other // kinds of constraints, like custom contraints, this will contain an // invalid value.
+FieldDescriptor protoreflect.FieldDescriptor // RuleValue contains the value of the rule that specified the failed // rule.
+Not all rules have a value; only standard and // predefined rules have rule values.
+In violations caused by other // kinds of rules, like custom contraints, this will contain an // invalid value.
 RuleValue protoreflect.Value // RuleDescriptor contains the field descriptor corresponding to the // rule that failed validation.
 RuleDescriptor protoreflect.FieldDescriptor }

 Violation represents a single instance where a validation rule was not met.
-It provides information about the field that caused the violation, the specific unfulfilled constraint, and a human-readable error message.
+It provides information about the field that caused the violation, the specific unfulfilled rule, and a human-readable error message.